ProfRafaHisamoto/ProfRafaHisamoto/README.md

 - 💞️ I’m looking to collaborate on Ensinamento dos estudantes
 - 📫 How to reach me pelo email rafaelahisamoto@prof.educacao.sp.gov.br
 - 😄 Pronouns: Feminino
-- ⚡ Fun fact: Sou fromada em Administração e faço faculdade de matemática
+- ⚡ Fun fact: Sou formada em Administração e curso a faculdade de matemática

 <!---
 ProfRafaHisamoto/ProfRafaHisamoto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.